 Revolutions in Bioscience Biological engineering builds on two major revolutions in bioscience in the late 20th century: molecular biology and genomic biology.
 These two revolutions made it possible to identify and manipulate the mechanistic components of living systems and to accelerate the rate of analysis.
 Molecular and cellular components, properties and mechanisms can now be addressed in terms of quantitative measurement, integrative modeling and systematic manipulation, enabling the powerful engineering paradigm of “measure, model, manipulate, and make.”

-With a goal of developing effective biology-based technologies for application across a broad spectrum of society's needs, including prominently, but not exclusively, human and environmental health, BEAR's students learn within an exciting landscape of research opportunities.
-Students may pursue both undergraduate and graduate degrees in biological engineering.
-BEAR also offers a range of joint degrees and programs with partners such as the departments of Biology, Electrical Engineering & Computer Science, and Civil & Environmental Engineering.
-More than one-third of BEAR's faculty hold membership in one or more of the major US academies; it is their visionary guidance that empowers BEAR's graduates to become world leaders in the biotechnology industry and academia.
+With a goal of developing effective biology-based technologies for application across a broad spectrum of society’s needs, including prominently, but not exclusively, human and environmental health, BEAR’s staff engage in an exciting landscape of research opportunities.
+BEAR also offers a range of joint degrees and programs with education partners including UVA and MIT.

 Cell & Tissue Engineering

 BEAR’s mission is to educate leaders and generate new knowledge at the interface of engineering and biology.
 We are defining and leading the emerging discipline of biological engineering, fusing engineering with modern molecular-to-‘omic biology to make, model, and manipulate biological systems.

 Our department values a diverse and inclusive community, and we are committed to promoting a caring and respectful community in which all members can take full advantage of DCSM’s opportunities for learning, discovery, and personal growth.